leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/01_Introduction.md

 ### Instructions For June (Section 5.2 – Section 5.8)

-1. Journalize the transactions for June (5.2)
+1. Journalize the transactions for June

-2. Post the June journal entries to the ledgers (5.3)
+2. Post the June journal entries to the ledgers

-3. Prepare the June trial balance (5.4)
+3. Prepare the June trial balance

-4. Prepare the June income statement, retained earnings statement and balance sheet (5.5)
+4. Prepare the June income statement, retained earnings statement and balance sheet

-5. Journalize the closing entries for June (5.6)
+5. Journalize the closing entries for June

-6. Post the June Closing journal entries to the ledgers (5.7)
+6. Post the June Closing journal entries to the ledgers

-7. Prepare the June post - closing trial balance (5.8)
+7. Prepare the June post-closing trial balance

 ### Instructions For July (Section 5.9 – Section 5.15)

-1. Journalize the transactions for July in the journal (5.9)
+1. Journalize the transactions for July in the journal

-2. Post the July journal entries to the ledgers (5.10)
+2. Post the July journal entries to the ledgers

-3. Prepare the July trial balance (5.11)
+3. Prepare the July trial balance

-4. Prepare the July income statement, retained earnings statement, and balance sheet (5.12)
+4. Prepare the July income statement, retained earnings statement, and balance sheet

-5. Journalize the closing entries for July (5.13)
+5. Journalize the closing entries for July

-6. Post the July Closing journal entries to the ledgers (5.14)
+6. Post the July Closing journal entries to the ledgers

-7. Prepare the July post - closing trial balance (5.15)
+7. Prepare the July post-closing trial balance